katherinedavenia/efs-project/README.md

 - add PropTypes
 - create unit testing with Jest
 - setup ES6
-- containarize CLI App (sorry in advance if it doesn't work on your computer😢)
+- containerize CLI App (sorry in advance if it doesn't work on your computer😢, but hopefully it works)

 Well, I guess that's about it!
 Thank you for visiting.
 I'd love to connect more with you!
 Email me at katherinedavenia24@gmail.com and find me on Linkedin! [<img alt="Linkedin" src="https://img.shields.io/badge/linkedin-blue?style=social&logo=linkedin">][linkedin].
 Cheers!🥂